guywilson/Cloak/README.md

 Known Issues
 ------------
-It appears that images encoded with Cloak on Windows cannot be decoded with Cloak on mac OS or Ubuntu and vice versa.
+* It appears that images encoded with Cloak on Windows cannot be decoded with Cloak on mac OS or Ubuntu and vice versa.
+I haven't yet worked out why.

 To Do
 -----